papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

 -  ``objectTemplate.armor.timeToStayAfterDestroyed`` float -> float

    -  Vehicles ``.tweak``
    -  Interesting code.
-If set to PR’s Jets and Helis, when they explode from wreck, the non-flaming wreck model stays though it shows in the minimap as an occupied vehicle.
+If set to PR's Jets and Helis, when they explode from wreck, the non-flaming wreck model stays though it shows in the minimap as an occupied vehicle.

 -  ``objectTemplate.armor.timeToStayAsWreck`` float -> float